-The squeeze technique is another well-known approach to lasting longer with a partner.
+The squeeze technique (or the 'squeeze method') as it's also known, is another well-known approach to lasting longer with a partner.

-It is very similar to the start-stop technique but requires the additional step of squeezing the penis.
+It is very similar to the edging technique but requires the additional step of squeezing the penis.

 You can use the squeeze technique alone, but it may be easier to do it with a partner.

 1. Begin sexual activity as usual, and when you notice you are about to reach climax, tell your partner.